JuliaReinforcementLearning/ReinforcementLearning.jl/docs/homepage/blog/an_introduction_to_reinforcement_learning_jl_design_implementations_thoughts/index.md

 **IQN**

 For distributional reinforcement learning algorithms like C51\dcite{bellemare2017distributional} and IQN\dcite{dabney2018implicit}, the estimation is not the Q-values directly.
 But we can still fit them into the `QBasedPolicy`.
-The main change is to override the default implementation of `(p::QBasedPolicy)(env::AbstractEnv)` to use the Q value distribution.
+The main change is to override the default implementation of `RLBase.plan!((p::QBasedPolicy, env::AbstractEnv)` to use the Q value distribution.

 ### 3.2 Policy Gradient